matrix-org/matrix-spec/content/appendices.md

 When decoding Base64, implementations SHOULD accept input with or without padding characters wherever possible, to ensure maximum interoperability.

+### URL-safe unpadded Base64

+URL-safe unpadded Base64 is identical to standard unpadded Base64, except that it uses `-` (minus) as the 62nd character in the alphabet, and `_` (underscore) as the 63rd.
+This matches [RFC4648’s definition of URL-safe base64](https://tools.ietf.org/html/rfc4648#section-5).

 ## Binary data